Unschoolers/Calcul8/docs/refactorplan.md

 ### Split the sync coordinator into smaller, explicit services

-`src/app-core/methods/ui/sync-service.ts` is still a large multi-responsibility module at 477 lines.
-It currently mixes:
+`src/app-core/methods/ui/sync-service.ts` remains one of the highest-risk modules because it mixes:

 - queue/coordinator state
 - pull and push scheduling